 It’s that time of the year when the talking heads of television and the prognosticators of print issue their sage outlooks for the coming 12 months.
 While this crystal ball gazing is always entertaining, it becomes even more so a year later.

 In journalism, this is known as the ‘silly season’.
 Lots of people are on holidays and the flow of news slows to a crawl.
-So the wide open spaces are filled with forecasts about the economy, markets and anything else you can think of.
+So the wide-open spaces are filled with forecasts about the economy, markets and anything else you can think of.

-Think back a year ago and politicians in Washington were in the grip of one of their now familiar “fiscal cliff” stand-offs.
+Think back a year ago and politicians in Washington were in the grip of one of their now-familiar “fiscal cliff” stand-offs.
 As has become the custom, the theatre of brinksmanship kept everyone guessing until a last-minute resolution.

 For some, the excitement was just too much.
 The publication Financial News told its readers that “political storm clouds loom over the global economy.
 From Washington to Beijing, the financial markets are in thrall to seismic political events”.1

-In The Economist magazine, the tone about 2013’s prospects was equally skeptical, if not quite as florid.
+In The Economist magazine, the tone about 2013’s prospects was equally sceptical, if not quite as florid.
 The magazine noted that while surveys showed investors were optimistic, the coming year was unlikely to be a bumper one.

-This was because the past year’s gains partly reflected relief that the worst fears about the euro zone had failed to materialise, the magazine said, which meant that reality might intervene as investors judged shares as expensive.
+This was because the past year’s gains partly reflected relief that the worst fears about the eurozone had failed to materialise, the magazine said, which meant that reality might intervene as investors judged shares as expensive.

 “Although investors are not as complacent as they were heading into 2000 or 2007, say, it is still hard to believe this will be a bumper year for returns,” the columnist Buttonwood said in his column.2

-The skepticism was universal.
+The scepticism was universal.
 The Australian Financial Review quoted analysts as saying the prospect of rising bond yields and slowing profit growth did not augur well for a repeat of the performance of risky assets seen in 2012.

 “Analysts are predicting no end to the volatility that has gripped markets over the New Year period, posing dilemmas for investors wondering how to invest in 2013,” the reporter concluded.3